syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 ```

 N> Version **2.11.338** is recommended for using annotation support.
-As this will not flatten the unsupported annotations while rendering the pages.
+This will not flatten the unsupported annotations while rendering the pages.

 **Get packages**